 Initially, most of the social media management apps restricted themselves to Facebook and Twitter, perhaps also adding LinkedIn.
 More recently, however, many of these apps have discovered the popularity of Instagram and added it to their roster.
 Thanks to Instagram’s API, it is not always as simple to schedule Instagram posts from within an app as it is others, particularly Twitter.
 But some of these social media managers seem to have made the process much more straightforward than others.

 The main reason why some of these apps face difficulties with Instagram publishing is that Facebook (the company) now gives very close scrutiny to all applications to use the Instagram Content Publishing API.
 In the wake of the Cambridge Analytica scandal, however, they have put this process on hold.
 Apps that went through the process before this decision have a clear advantage over companies who had not reached the top of the queue.

-Best Instagram Scheduling Apps & Tools for 2022:
+Best Instagram Scheduling Apps & Tools:

 Brandwatch is a social media listening, publishing, advertising, measurement, and customer data management platform.
 The company operates globally, with offices in New York, Berlin, Budapest, Sofia, Melbourne, and Chennai.

 Brandwatch offers a unified calendar that provides a view of all scheduled content.
 It shows posts scheduled by date and clearly identifiable by social platforms.
 You will easily be able to distinguish your upcoming Instagram posts from your next YouTube video or the series of tweets you intend to send.

 If you are part of a larger team, Brandwatch’s Campaign Planner helps you develop social campaigns in collaboration with team members.
 Brandwatch handles permissions by having a set of roles, approval processes, and an audit trail to boost quality.
 It also provides access to agencies to smooth your collaborative processes.